aakatev/dmc-stack/README.md

 # dmc-stack

 Web Stack for C and C++ developers.
-Whether you are looking for full-stack solution, or simply RESTful API, dmc-stack can handle it all.
+Whether you are looking for a full-stack solution, or simply RESTful API, dmc-stack has an ability handle it all.

 **Features**